vcartel/xplosion/SECURITY.md

 The tools in this collection are intended for educational or informational purposes only.

-## Reporting a Vulnerability
+## Reporting an error or code failure

-Use this section to tell people how to report a vulnerability.

 Copying and pasting in whole or some instructions contained in the relevant source codes and their execution is to be avoided.